HPK1101/ISP-Tuning-Public/README.md

 ### Objective
 The objective of this section is to
-- perform WB manually on raw image and then compare to openCV and rawpy methods
+- perform WB manually on raw image using the common methods and compare the outcome to OpenCV and rawpy methods
 - summarize the outcome using quantifiable metrics such as RGB histogram